 The front panel LEDs reflect the status of the module and the channel connection:

-off Module is in configuration mode. green Module is in measurement mode.
+- off Module is in configuration mode.

+- green Module is in measurement mode.

-red During initialization, self-test, auto cal.
-Remains red after self-test error or initialization error off Gate relays are open green Gate relays are closed red Channel auto cal active
+- red During initialization, self-test, auto cal.
+Remains red after self-test error or initialization error

 The Channel gate led: